Ipe Decking Installation

 Fastening:Boards should be pre-drilled to help prevent splitting of the wood by the fasteners and we suggest only the use of stainless steel fasteners for your Ipe decking installation.

-Hidden Fasteners: We carry three types of hidden fastening system.
+Hidden Fasteners: We carry several types of hidden fastening system.
 The grooved board systems are quicker to install and seem much easier than other systems.
 Unlike other hidden fasteners the grooved board systems are istalled completely from the top of the deck.
 Frequently decks are either high or very close to the ground.
 In these cases, a below deck hidden fastener would either require a ladder or laying on the ground.
 Either way it would require you to be constantly looking up and turning your head and neck into a cramped and un-natural position.
 The grooved board systems, being installed from the top of the deck requires no additional body strain.
 It also avoids moving ladders beneath a deck every few minutes.

 Fastening: Coated or galvanized steel fasteners may be used, but they tend to have a shorter life span and may cause staining of the wood.
 Stainless steel screws are considered the best and they will also eliminate potential chemical reactions or staining at the fastener location.